-A revolutionary new approach to representing reality in art invented by artists Pablo Picasso and Georges Braque in 1907/08 in which the artists aimed to bring different views of their subjects (usually objects or figures) together in the same picture, resulting in paintings that appear fragmented and abstracted
+Cubism was a revolutionary new approach to representing reality in art invented by artists Pablo Picasso and Georges Braque in 1907/08, in which the artists aimed to bring different views of their subjects (usually objects or figures) together in the same picture, resulting in paintings that appear fragmented and abstracted

 By breaking objects and figures down into distinct areas or planes, the artists aimed to not only show different viewpoints at the same time and within the same space but also to emphasize the two-dimensional flatness of the canvas, instead of creating the illusion of depth.
 This marked a revolutionary break with the European tradition, which had dominated representation from the Renaissance onwards, of creating the illusion of real space from a fixed viewpoint using devices such as linear perspective.

 Cubism was partly influenced by the late work of Paul Cézanne in which he can be seen to be painting things from slightly different points of view.
 Pablo Picasso was also influenced by African tribal masks which are highly stylised, or non-naturalistic, but nevertheless present a vivid human image.
 ‘A head’, said Picasso, ‘is a matter of eyes, nose, mouth, which can be distributed in any way you like’.